Department of Labor Logo United States Department of Labor

 NAICS Code CES Industry Code CES Industry Title Next Highest Published Industry

 Table 12.
-Collapsed all employees series
+Collapsed AE Series

 Previous New